Rivals (novel): Analysis

 The novel had a lasting influence on the romance genre, with a 2023 retrospective describing it as "the Ur-text of classy bonkbusters".
 Journalist Caitlin Moran (formerly Catherine Moran) changed her name to Caitlin after reading the novel aged thirteen.
 Former British prime minister Rishi Sunak claimed in May 2023 that Rivals, along with other Cooper novels, were his favourite books.

 After the release of the 2024 television adaptation, there was renewed interest in the novel.
 Journalist Jess Cartner-Morley described how if she ever featured on Desert Island Discs, her book of choice would be Rivals.
 Julia Venn, writing from a gen-z perspective in Cosmopolitan, praised the soap opera cast of characters and found the novel fast-paced, despite its 716 pages.
 Kimberley Bond, writing for Metro described the novel as "candyfloss fiction" and praised the fact the women in the novel have pubic hair.
 However she also expressed concern that it promoted a "desirability for young teenage girls" that is no longer appropriate, and that how women's weight is discussed was fatphobic.
 Marina Woods, writing in Varsity, described how to call the novel a "guilty pleasure" (as Sunak did), "undermines its quality".
 Daisy Buchanan in The Big Issue praised the book for its healthy representation of heterosexual women's desires.

 Adaptations

 In 1991 Anglia TV bought the screening rights to both Riders and Rivals.
 It was first due to be adapted in 1992.

-In 2018, Sherry Baines narrated the audiobook; Georgia Tennant subsequently recorded a further version in 2024.

 In 2022, Disney+ announced they would adapt the novel into a TV series of the same name.
 The series, starring David Tennant and Aidan Turner, was released on 18 October 2024.
 Writing for the London Review of Books, Ian Patterson was disappointed in the adaptation and felt it had lost some of Cooper's original pathos.
 It was renewed for a second series in December 2024 and filming began in May 2025; the new series will feature twelve episodes, four more than series one.
+The first six episodes were released in May 2026.